N0oshin/Inventory-Management-WebApp/README.md

-# Inventory Management WebApp
+# Inventory Management E-commerce Webapp

 ## Overview
-This web application is designed exclusively for NITC members to streamline inventory management.
-It provides separate functionalities for **admins** and **users**.
+This project is a secure, full-stack inventory management and e-commerce application built with Python, Flask, and SQLite.
+It simulates a complete retail environment, managing user roles (Admin/User), dynamic inventory, and a secure payment pipeline integrated with Stripe

+The application serves as a comprehensive demonstration of backend security best practices, data integrity via database transactions, and professional third-party API integration.

 ## Features